TaranVH/2nd-keyboard/HASU_USB/readme.md

 # Creating a secondary, macro keyboard with the Hasu USB keyboard converter

-Main video is here: https://youtu.be/GZEoss4XIgc
+MAIN TUTORIAL VIDEO IS HERE - YOU MUST WATCH THIS FIRST!: https://youtu.be/GZEoss4XIgc

-An accompanying video tutorial can be found here: https://youtu.be/kTXK8kZaZ8c
+An accompanying video tutorial for creating the hex file is here: https://youtu.be/kTXK8kZaZ8c

 The converter: https://www.1upkeyboards.com/shop/controllers/usb-to-usb-converter/
 The K120: (But any cheap keyboard will work) https://www.logitech.com/en-ca/product/k120